sam43/code-z-cli/README.md

 ## Session Context
 - Previous sessions are automatically loaded as context for better answers.
-- Session files are stored in `/sessions/`.
+- Session files are stored in the `sessions/` directory in your project root.

 ---

+## Configuration File Location

+CodeZ CLI stores its configuration in a user-specific directory using the [platformdirs](https://pypi.org/project/platformdirs/) standard.
+The config file is typically located at:

+- **macOS/Linux:** `~/.config/codez/config.json`
+- **Windows:** `%APPDATA%\codez\config.json`

+You do not need to manually create or edit this file; it is managed automatically when you select or change models.

+---

 ## Requirements
 - Python 3.8+
 - [Ollama](https://ollama.com/) (for local LLM)
-- `rich` Python package
+- `rich`, `prompt_toolkit`, `platformdirs` (installed automatically)

 ---

 ## Contributing
 Pull requests and issues are welcome!
+Please see `docs/TECHNICAL.md` for more details.

 ---